vik-zentrix/Bitiya/status.md

 ## Pre Bitiya learning Status

+### Sept 29, 2018
+* [x]
+* [x] study and coding practice with numpy, pandas and sklearn module.

+### Sept 28, 2018
+* [x] continue with machine learning udacity course
+* [x] study and coding practice with numpy, pandas and sklearn module.

+### Sept 27, 2018
+* [x] study and implement decision tree clasifier on dataset and find accuracy
+* [x] study and coding practice with numpy, pandas and sklearn module.

+### Sept 26, 2018
+* [x] continue with machine learning udacity course
+* [x] coding practice on basic terminologies of NLP like tokenizing, stop wording and word stemming and coding also.
+* [x] study and coding practice with numpy, pandas and sklearn module.

 ### Sept 25, 2018
 * [x] doing assignment that is given by Ram sir
 * [x] study about basic terminologies of NLP like tokenizing, stop wording and word stemming and coding also.